ot4i/ace-demo-pipeline/tekton/os/cp4i/README.md

 ## Pipeline setup and run

 Many of the steps are the same as the main repo, but use the `cp4i` namespace.
-Security constraints are more of an issue in OpenShift, and Kaniko seems to require quite a lot of extra permissions when not running in the default namespace.
+Security constraints are more of an issue in OpenShift, and buildah/Kaniko seems to require quite a lot of extra permissions when not running in the default namespace.

 The pipeline assumes the CP4i ACE integration server image has been copied to the local image registry to make the container builds go faster; the image must match the locations in the YAML files.
 See